TritonDataCenter/manatee-state-machine/docs/migration_plan.md

    "InternalError: unable to create bucket; caused by error: cannot execute INSERT in a read-only transaction" So the answer is "yes", morays talking to either an old sync or an old async is safe.

-## Open Questions

 1. Should we attempt to automate putting the preemptive cluster state there by a newly deployed C'?
+No.
 1. Should we make Morays backward compatible (as described above)?
+Yes.
 1. What should the init_WAL be when initial cluster state is written?
+0/0000000